cocos/cocos-docs/en/getting-started/introduction.md

 - Data properties can be adjusted at any time in the editor and can be easily declared in scripts.
 Designers can even adjust parameters without interferring with code.
 - UI system that support smart canvas adaptation and programming-free element alignment are perfectly adapted to device screens of any resolution.
 - An animation system for 2D games that supports animated track preview and complex curve editing.
-- Scripting development using dynamic language support, making dynamic debugging and remote debugging on mobile devices extremely easy.
+- Scripting development using dynamic language support, you can use JavaScript to develop games, quickly preview and debug on physical machines and devices, and update your published games.
+TypeScript is also supported and can be mixed with your JavaScript code at the same time.
-- The underlying layer evolved from Cocos2d-x, you can enjoy the convenience of scripted development, and also publish to all kinds of desktop and mobile platforms with one click, and maintain the super-performance of the native level.
+- The underlying layer evolved from Cocos2d-x, and maintain lightweight and high performance of native level while enjoying the convenience of scripted development
 - Script componentization and an open plugin system provide developers with methods to customize workflows at different depths.
 The editor can be adjusted on a large scale to fit the needs of different teams and projects.
+- It comes with an easy-to-follow content production workflow and a powerful suite of developer tools for high-performance game creation.

 ## Framework Structure